sei-international/NemoMod.jl/docs/src/parameters.md

 ## [Minimum storage charge](@id MinStorageCharge)

-Minimum fraction of the specified [storage's](@ref storage) capacity that must be charged.
+Minimum fraction of a [storage's](@ref storage) capacity that must be charged.
 NEMO ensures the charge never drops below this level.

+!!! note
+    When this parameter is set, NEMO assumes that new storage capacity (endogenous and exogenous) is delivered with the minimum charge.

 #### Scenario database